Phileosopher/commonplace/trends.md

 4. For that reason, society as a collective whole always [fights](people-conflicts-war.md) between trends from 35 years ago and trends from 10-15 years ago.

 Generally, cycles never break, and are critical to [understand](understanding.md) the long-term way to [live well](goodlife.md) in that [culture](culture.md).

+## APPLICATION: trends

+APPLICATION: Even the way we interpret thoughts is a "trend".
+People gain interest in something, then become familiar, then grow bored with it after a while.

+APPLICATION: Trends spread like diseases.
+A few people at first, then a large group, then practically everyone until they're immune to it.
+Also, like diseases, ideas require human hosts, and wouldn't exist without [groups](groups-small.md) to spread it.

+APPLICATION: If you're the architect of an idea, you didn't really "think" it yourself, since you likely conflated multiple ideas and applied them in a different way.
+But, if you're the first thinker of a new trend, you may well deserve credit for it.
+You will *not* get that credit, and someone else who comes later will have the trend named after them, but there's tremendous [meaning](meaning.md) in finding this arrangement acceptable.

+APPLICATION: When most people of any [group](groups-small.md) start growing tired of a trend, the trend is losing its [influence](power-influence.md) and about to shift.

+APPLICATION: We can't fairly judge people from the distant past by present fashions.
+The embodiment of their [culture](culture.md) was so heavily removed from ours from [technology](technology.md), [science](science.md), [religion](religion.md) and time that we must learn to think the way *they* thought at the time to discover why their innovators were so [influential](power-influence.md).

+APPLICATION: When we hear of [political movements](politics-conservativeliberal.md) that overstep their boundaries, the tide will shift when most people get sick of it enough to [react](people-conflicts-war.md).

+APPLICATION: Sometimes a trend can rise and fall across centuries, depending on its mini-trends.
+It's not easy to detect when it'll fail, but we can often discover how trends will go by [understanding](understanding.md) the lives of [people who lived before us](stories-storytellers.md).

+APPLICATION: To be a major influencer in pretty much any domain, you must be lucky enough to be born with the [personality](personality.md) to [drive hard](success-4_routine.md) and [take risks](socialrisk.md), mixed with the fortune to live in a [technologically](technology.md) strong and [demographically](culture.md) varied [large social group](groups-large.md), combined with being born about 20-40 years before a major new innovation, and the [wisdom](understanding.md) to make the right [decisions](decisions.md) at that time.
+If it's a physically or mentally demanding role, you must also have certain genetic dispositions as well.

+APPLICATION: The most lucrative time to invest in something is when the innovators are playing with it.
+But, the safest time to legitimately profit off something is to follow what the early adopters are doing.
+The yields for following an innovator over an early adopter are *insanely* higher and *way* more [unpredictable](imagination.md), and if 30% of the people already use something you're going to get a [modest and safe](safety.md) return on your efforts.

+APPLICATION: Innovators are often [venerated in stories](stories-storytellers.md) if they succeed.
+For every innovator given honor, dozens or hundreds of them lived unfashionable, unimportant public lives.
+To [follow their example](socialrisk.md), keep that in mind to [learn](understanding.md) from their mistakes.

+APPLICATION: Be careful who you [trust](trust.md) and swear [loyalty](image.md) toward.
+Often, following trends can get you in [trouble](rules.md) with your [group](groups-member.md).
+It's far better to take a [social risk](socialrisk.md) *outside* a group (and [possibly form a new one](groups-small.md)) than let that group prematurely destroy you.

+APPLICATION: To avoid becoming obsolete, focus on things that won't change anytime during your lifetime.

+APPLICATION: Huge, society-spanning trends often come from awful conflicts and hardship:

+- The Golden Age of the Renaissance in Europe arose from the tragic experiences of seeing the Bubonic Plague destroy most of the continent, likely because people focused on [meaning](meaning.md) from [mortality](legacy.md) and how to [live well](goodlife.md) in light of it.
+- After The Great World War (WWI), Germany was utterly ravaged.
+That hatred led to [passions](purpose.md) which advanced Germany's Nazi Party in an election, mostly from a desire to [justly](morality-justice.md) take back the [power](power.md) they had held.
+- France was [economically](economics.md) ruined after World War II.
+In that depression, they created the Eiffel Tower to express their [patriotic solidarity](groups-member.md).

+APPLICATION: Trendy people *[want](purpose.md)* everything to conform to their trends, but society can never run that way.
+Instead, trendy people spend lots of effort on failed trends before other people take on [proven](results.md) things.
+However, trendy people try to [distort the perceived popularity](image-distortion.md) of the trends they [wish](purpose.md) to advance.

+APPLICATION: Trends require multiple people to take hold:

+1. Innovators must be willing to break convention and explore [taboos](morality-taboo.md).
+2. Early adopters must be willing to [take a risk](socialrisk.md) on the trend enough to [influence](power-influence.md) others.
+3. Quite a few [sensible](logic.md), [respectable](image.md) people have to agree that the early adopters' approach is worth the [risks](safety.md) to adopt.

+APPLICATION: No matter what, every trend is just a majority adopting it.
+There will *always* be outliers who never [change](people-changes.md) from their fixed [habits](habits.md).
+Depending on the thing in question, extremists tend to either [disbelieve](understanding-certainty.md) their existence or maintain their outlier status.

+APPLICATION: There will always be "old people" industries for phased-out things.
+They will almost always be low-[quality](values-quality.md), and are rarely worth [specializing](jobs-specialization.md) in unless you simply need the money.
+Those old people will likely never [change](people-changes.md), but *will* often complain when their old trends are finally phased out.

+APPLICATION: Beyond [technology](technology.md), most of society [stays the same](humanity-universals.md) across centuries.
+But, it feels like it's improving or deteriorating because of which trends we're [observing](image.md), and the [youth](maturity.md) *always* think a trend is new.

+APPLICATION: To see a new trend, watch how useful technology becomes.
+For example, clothing styles will have no more further advancements until they create a new fabric or find a way to create affordable [computer screens](engineering-screen.md) *onto* fabric.

+APPLICATION: If you believe something people had believed 100 years ago and still do, you'll likely be right 100 years from now.
+Those things are likely [universal to humanity](humanity-universals.md), and transcend [culture](culture.md).
+The same generally applies for wrong things as well.

+APPLICATION: Everything has its season, and watching for the timing of a season is critical to [living well](goodlife.md).
+Investing effort, or not, depends on what phase of the Recovery/Buildup/Action cycle we're in.

+APPLICATION: The average lifespan of a civilization was about 400 years.
+After the fall of the Roman Empire, it's been closer to about 300 years.
+With [technology](technology.md) allowing instant [information access](people-conversation.md), it may lower itself to 200.

+APPLICATION: To make the most strides in [advancing](purpose.md), society needs a precarious balance that gives enough conflict to create resistance, but not enough conflict that [bad systems](mgmt-badsystems.md) can take over.
+The only [safety](safety.md) is in [change](people-changes.md), and the only progress arises from [convention](habits.md).

+APPLICATION: To be anti-fragile, we must *never* accept something as a "loss".
+Setbacks, limits, scarcity, challenges, and obstructions are all parts of [reality](reality.md), but the only failure comes through [believing](understanding-certainty.md) a [risk](socialrisk.md) is defined by its [results](results.md) more than its [effort](purpose.md).
+A society that maintains this attitude can repeatedly rise above *anything* (e.g., the Renaissance came from surviving the Black Plague, America's Greatest Generation came from the Great Depression and World War II).

+APPLICATION: Healthy [routines](habits.md) are upward trends:

+- General physical well-being [to the best of our ability](body-4_health.jpg) requires [eating well](body-2_diet.md), [sleeping enough](sleep.md), and resistance to [train ourselves](body-3_exercise.md).
+- Mental habits keep us [our minds sharp](mind-memory.md), [alert](awareness.md), and [curious](mind-creativity-how.md).
+- [Productivity](success-4_routine.md) is a pattern of expanding our means of creating [results](results.md), [growing](maturity.md), and [learning](education.md).
+- [Overall satisfaction](mind-feelings-happiness.md) with our lives involves enhancing our [meaning](meaning.md), [awareness](awareness.md), [productivity](success-4_routine.md), and [fun](fun.md).
+- [Stress management](mind-feelings-happiness-stress.md) is for the purpose of making better [decisions](decisions.md).

+APPLICATION: At one time, consuming was a one-way [habit](habits.md) loop of experiencing, then modifying afterward.
+But, now with the [Over-Information Age](information.md) trend, people can review and criticize beforehand (by [researching](information.md)), but also during and afterward (by reviewing their [memory](imagination.md) and commenting on [social media](networks-social.md)).
+This probably won't go away anytime soon, either.